Bitcoin Developer Guide

 The script language is a Forth-like stack-based language deliberately designed to be stateless and not Turing complete.
 Statelessness ensures that once a transaction is added to the block chain, there is no condition which renders it permanently unspendable.
 Turing-incompleteness (specifically, a lack of loops or gotos) makes the script language less flexible and more predictable, greatly simplifying the security model.

-To test whether the transaction is valid, signature script and pubkey script arguments are pushed to the stack one item at a time, starting with Bob’s signature script and continuing to the end of Alice’s pubkey script.
+To test whether the transaction is valid, signature script and pubkey script operations are executed one item at a time, starting with Bob’s signature script and continuing to the end of Alice’s pubkey script.
 The figure below shows the evaluation of a standard P2PKH pubkey script; below the figure is a description of the process.

 The signature (from Bob’s signature script) is added (pushed) to an empty stack.
 Because it’s just data, nothing is done except adding it to the stack.
 The public key (also from the signature script) is pushed on top of the signature.

-OP_EQUAL(not shown) checks the two values below it; in this case, it checks whether the pubkey hash generated from the full public key Bob provided equals the pubkey hash Alice provided when she created transaction #1.
+OP_EQUAL(not shown) checks the two values at the top of the stack; in this case, it checks whether the pubkey hash generated from the full public key Bob provided equals the pubkey hash Alice provided when she created transaction #1.

-OP_EQUALthen replaces itself and the two values it compared with the result of that comparison: zero (false) or one (true).
+OP_EQUALpops (removes from the top of the stack) the two values it compared, and replaces them with the result of that comparison: zero (false) or one (true).

-OP_VERIFY(not shown) checks the value immediately below it.
-If the value is false it immediately terminates stack evaluation and the transaction validation fails.
-Otherwise it pops both itself and the true value off the stack.
+OP_VERIFY(not shown) checks the value at the top of the stack.
+If the value is false it immediately terminates evaluation and the transaction validation fails.
+Otherwise it pops the true value off the stack.

 OP_CHECKSIG, which checks the signature Bob provided against the now-authenticated public key he also provided.
 If the signature matches the public key and was generated using all of the data required to be signed,

-Pubkey scripts are created by spenders who have little interest in the long-term security or usefulness of the particular satoshis they’re currently spending.
-Receivers do care about the conditions imposed on the satoshis by the pubkey script and, if they want, they can ask spenders to use a particular pubkey script.
-Unfortunately, custom pubkey scripts are less convenient than short Bitcoin addresses and more difficult to secure than P2PKH pubkey hashes.
+Pubkey scripts are created by spenders who have little interest what that script does.
+Receivers do care about the script conditions and, if they want, they can ask spenders to use a particular pubkey script.
+Unfortunately, custom pubkey scripts are less convenient than short Bitcoin addresses and there was no standard way to communicate them between programs prior to widespread implementation of the BIP70 Payment Protocol discussed later.

 The basic P2SH workflow, illustrated below, looks almost identical to the P2PKH workflow.
 Bob creates a redeem script with whatever script he wants, hashes the redeem script, and provides the redeem script hash to Alice.
 Alice creates a P2SH-style output containing Bob’s redeem script hash.